 Of course, there is a certain amount of risk involved either way:

-● If you exchange now: if the Pound continues to strengthen, then you will be better off if you exchange your AUD for GBP now.
+If the Pound continues to strengthen, then you will be better off if you exchange your AUD for GBP now.
 But, if the results are a shock and the Pound weakens again, you could potentially have gotten more for your exchange if you had waited

-● If you exchange later: if the Pound continues to strengthen, then you’ll lose out by exchanging AUD for GBP at a later date.
+If the Pound continues to strengthen, then you’ll lose out by exchanging AUD for GBP at a later date.
 But, if the results are a shock and the Pound weakens again, you could see the upside of this with more Pounds for your Dollars

 If you aren’t travelling until after the election, you could try to minimize the impact of either outcome by exchanging some now and some later.
 You could still be impacted by either downside, but the impact would be limited to smaller amounts exchanged each time, rather than one large lump sum exchange.

 They don’t call the currency exchange market complicated for nothing hey.

 Whenever you feel is the right time for you to do your foreign exchange, we’re here to help.
 Our team of FXperts are here to go through your options with you – whether you want to exchange cash, or get a Currency Card to lock in your exchange rate^.
 We can give you information on both options and take it from there.
 Just visit your nearest Travel Money Oz store to get the ball rolling.